Attention!

 Do you accept stories about LGBTQ+ characters?

-Sure.
+Absolutely.
 We also would like to see more characters that have physical or mental disadvantages.
-Equal opportunity for everyone.
+Equal opportunity for everyone, and this extends to all forms of diverse characters.

 What is your policy on offensive content?